ibiggy9/LLM_Bot/README.md

 # AI_Bot
-A chatbot that runs on a feed forward neural network with two hidden layers
+A test project:
+In learning neural networks, I developed this chat bot that is fairly simple but uses two hidden layers to simulate sponaneous responses.